specto/foldergal/README.md

 Web Gallery from Folders
 ===

-A web server that displays folders of images.
+A web server that displays folders of images, video and audio.

 Features
 ---